AyanGairola/AdobeGensolve/README.md

 •	The model is trained with synthetically generated datasets, resized, normalized, and converted to grayscale.
 •	After training, the GAN can be used to predict and complete shapes, and the results are saved as polylines in a CSV file for further analysis.

-## Approach 2: Advanced Shape Detection and Symmetry Identification

-This approach builds on the shape detection and classification process by introducing a more sophisticated method for detecting regular shapes and analyzing their symmetry.

-### 1. Advanced Shape Detection:
-•	Shapes are detected by converting the image to grayscale, applying Gaussian blur, and thresholding the image to create a binary version.
-Contours are then detected in the binary image.
-•	The detected contours are classified based on the number of vertices into shapes such as triangles, squares, rectangles, pentagons, hexagons, heptagons, stars, circles, ellipses, or polygons.

- ### 2. Symmetry Analysis:
-•	Symmetry is analyzed by drawing symmetry lines (vertical and horizontal) through the center of the bounding box around the contour of each shape.
-•	A symmetry score is calculated by comparing the contours of the left and right halves and the top and bottom halves of the shape, with a higher score indicating greater symmetry.

- ### 3. Visualization and Integration:
-•	The detected shapes and their symmetry are visualized by drawing contours and symmetry lines on the image.
-The results are displayed using Matplotlib for easy interpretation.

 # Overall Goal